 I think I know the answer before I ask it, but some of the sushi we had was probably a bad choice.
 We ordered a red parrot roll that contains lobster tail tempura with asparagus, cream cheese, masago and spicy mayo layered with avocado, and fried shrimp tempura roll with spicy tuna on top.
 The concern is of course the cream cheese and mayo, and it being fried.
 Is it as bad as I think it is or can he have it as a treat if everything else he eats is cholesterol free?
 I don't want him to fall off when I am not around if he is feeling like I am depriving him.

-I do eat sushi and I do love it.
-Sushi can be really healthy given that much of the fish served is high in monounsaturated fats and lower in cholesterol.
-There can be a few areas to consider, however.
+I also eat sushi and I do love it.
+Sushi can be really healthy, given that much of the fish served is high in monounsaturated fats and lower in cholesterol.
+There are a few things to keep in mind when you're ordering, however.

 If you want to have sushi, stick to nigiri, the small oblong mound of sushi rice topped with raw fish.
-Limit the number of sushi rolls that you order and stick to the more traditional Japanese style such as Tuna Roll (Tekkamaki) and Cucumber Roll (Kappamaki).
+Limit the number of sushi rolls that you order and stick to the more traditional Japanese style rolls without sauces, such as Tuna Roll (Tekkamaki) and Cucumber Roll (Kappamaki).

 Another good choice for you is sashimi.
 This is the raw fish served without rice.
 This generally comes with a dipping sauce or is served with soy sauce.